bennyyclo/Cytofin/README.md

 Specifically, `cytofin_prep_anchors` takes 4 required arguments:

--   `metadata_path`: A connection leading to an .xlsx or .csv file containing a metadata table with information about each file to be analyzed.
+-   `metadata_path`: A directory leading to an .xlsx or .csv file containing a metadata table with information about each file to be analyzed.
 This file should be identical to that used for `cytofin_homogenize`.
--   `panel_path`: A connection leading to an .xlsx or .csv file containing information about the standardized antigen panel in the homogenized dataset.
+-   `panel_path`: A directory leading to an .xlsx or .csv file containing information about the standardized antigen panel in the homogenized dataset.
 This file should be identical to that used for `cytofin_homogenize`.
--   `input_data_path`: A connection to a directory containing the input .FCS files from which to draw summary statistics
+-   `input_data_path`: A directory containing the input .FCS files from which to draw summary statistics
--   `output_path`: A connection to a directory where the output .rds and .FCS files will be saved.
+-   `output_path`: A directory where the output .rds and .FCS files will be saved.
 The default is “none”, in which case no output files will be stored (and the only effect of the function will be to return the calculated statistics as a `list()`).